 Strength Training And Leg Speed

 So I got on the bike today after a couple weeks off.
-I actually haven’t been consistently training for several months, as you may have noticed changes to this site and the new Triathlon Success Strategies website.
-(The full product will be ready soon!)
+I actually haven’t been consistently training for several months.
 While I’ve backed off my training to work on my business, as there are only so many hours in the day, I’ve been noticing the mental effects of not exercising as much.
 Exercise breeds a happy person.

 The only consistent workouts have been strength training twice a week with Gina DeMarco at MotionX Studio.
 After this past weekend at the USA Cycling Coaching Summit (report to come soon), I’ve got the bug to train again and am easing my way back to consistent exercise.